Sequence and Traverse

 |

 If the logic seems still hard to follow.
-We just can think of traverse
+We just can think of traverse as a map function

 for monadic functions that additionally swaps the layer when it finishes.
 When we use